microsoft/hi-ml/docs/source/examples.md

 this will download the Iris dataset and create two csv files.

-Because the csv files will be in the snapshot, this script can run in AzureML with only minimal modification as above, see the sample [examples/6/sample.py](examples/6/sample.py).
+Because the csv files will be in the snapshot this script can run in AzureML with only minimal modification as above, see the sample [examples/6/sample.py](examples/6/sample.py).
 It is not ideal to have the sample csv files in the snapshot, it is better to put them into blob storage and use input datasets.

 A sample script [examples/7/inputs.py](examples/7/inputs.py) is provided to prepare the csv files and upload them to blob storage.
 Run the script: